How to Be Vegan When Your Family Is Not

 Food to share with non-vegans

-woman in jeans jacket holding a tray of freshly baked healthy vegan pizza rolls with almond ricotta and taking one to eat itpin it
+woman in jeans jacket holding a tray of freshly baked healthy vegan pizza rolls with almond ricotta and taking one to eat it

 6. Stay cool